Supply tremors shake OPEC equilibrium

 Output could bounce back to close to normal around 1.4 million bpd in nine months if order were restored, Shakmak said, but was currently trickling out at not much more than a tenth of that.

-Iran also vowed a quick return to the center stage as a leading producer, but only once international sanctions over its nuclear program are withdrawn.
+Iran also vowed a quick return to the centre stage as a leading producer, but only once international sanctions over its nuclear programme are withdrawn.

 Oil Minister Bijan Zanganeh said Tehran could increase oil exports by 500,000 barrels per day immediately after any lifting of sanctions.